 Nothing says spring like a fresh bloom of flowers.
-Stop at the Chicago Botanic Garden, Garfield Park Conservatory, Morton Arboretum or your local garden center to see the first signs of spring.
+Stop by the Chicago Botanic Garden, Garfield Park Conservatory, Morton Arboretum or your local garden center to see the first signs of spring.
 You can also check out these nearby nature centers.

-Stop at the zoo.
+Visit the zoo.

 Do some spring cleaning.